American Conference (NCAA): Bowl games

 Following the 2013 season, the BCS era came to a close and was replaced by the College Football Playoff.
 Four teams play in two semifinal games, with the winners advancing to the College Football Playoff National Championship.
 Six bowl games — the Rose Bowl, Sugar Bowl, Orange Bowl, Cotton Bowl, Fiesta Bowl, and Peach Bowl — will rotate as hosts for the semifinal games, and host major bowls when they do not host semifinal games (access bowls).

-With the birth of the College Football Playoff, The American lost its automatic qualifying status for one of the major bowls.
-Instead, one automatic qualifying spot is reserved for the highest ranked team from the "Group of Five" conferences – The American, Conference USA, the Mid-American Conference, Mountain West Conference, and Sun Belt Conference.
+With the birth of the College Football Playoff, the American lost its automatic qualifying status for one of the major bowls.
+Instead, one automatic qualifying spot is reserved for the highest ranked team from the "Group of Five" conferences – the American, Conference USA, the Mid-American Conference, Mountain West Conference, and Sun Belt Conference.

 Although the pick order usually corresponds to the conference standings, the bowls are not required to make their choices strictly according to the won-lost records; many factors influence bowl selections, especially the likely turnout of the team's fans.
 Picks are made after any applicable College Football Playoff selections.
-If a team is selected for the one of the access bowls or playoff, the bowl with the No. 2 pick will have the first pick of the remaining teams in the conference.
+If a team is selected for one of the access bowls or playoff, the bowl with the No. 2 pick will have the first pick of the remaining teams in the conference.